MilanSazdov/Melody-Bond/IMPLEMENTATION_SUMMARY.md

 # 🎉 RWA Portfolio & Governance Implementation Summary

-## ✅ What Was Built
+## ✅ What We Built

-I've successfully created a comprehensive portfolio and governance system for your RWA DAO platform.
-Here's everything that was implemented:
+We created a comprehensive portfolio and governance system for the RWA DAO platform.
+Below is a concise summary of what we implemented and where to find it.

 ---

 ## 📋 Completed Features

 ### 1. **Environment & Configuration Updates** ✅
-- ✅ Updated all contract addresses in `.env.local` with your new deployment
+- ✅ We updated all contract addresses in `.env.local` to match the current deployment
-- ✅ Updated contract addresses in `constants.ts`
+- ✅ We updated contract addresses in `constants.ts`
-- ✅ Added new ABIs for RWAGovernor and Distributor contracts
+- ✅ We added new ABIs for RWAGovernor and Distributor contracts
-- ✅ Fixed TypeScript configuration for BigInt support (ES2020)
+- ✅ We fixed TypeScript configuration for BigInt support (ES2020)

 **Files Updated:**
 - `frontend/.env.local`